-Our Geography curriculum has been designed to ensure each and every child has the geographical skills to understand the world that they live in and make connections with people and places around the world.
-Geography is what joins and connects them to others and knowledge and understanding of places helps them to understand the world that they live in and their -very special- place in it.
+Our Geography curriculum has been designed to ensure each and every child has the geographical knowledge and skills to understand the world that they live in and make connections with people and places around the world.
+Geography is what joins and connects them to others, whilst knowledge and understanding of places helps them to understand the world that they live in.

 In school, we focus not only on key geographical skills and knowledge, but also how children can make connections to the world, have empathy for others and understand the unique and diverse world God gave us.
 We equip them with the knowledge and skills to ask geographical questions, enquire about places, to have compassion for people and environmental issues, as well as developing appropriate subject specific knowledge, skills and understanding as set out in the National Curriculum.

 Put simply, children will learn about their local area and compare this to other regions of the United Kingdom and the rest of the world.

 Curiosity and inquisitive minds are encouraged through individual and collaborative learning experiences, a positive growth mind set, a sense of responsibility for the changing worlds and challenges that take them beyond the classroom, into the field and the world beyond.